strawmelonjuice/lumina/CONTRIBUTING.md

 # Build to ensure it compiles
 mise run build-server

-# Optionally: There are some watching tasks and tasks to run Lumina niet development mode
+# Optionally: There are some watching tasks and tasks to run Lumina in development mode
 mise run check-watch
-mise run development-run-watch-podman
+mise run devel
 # ..etc.
 ```

 Conventions:

 - Rust code is formatted with `rustfmt`.
 - Gleam code is formatted with `gleam format`.
 - Meta files are formatted via Prettier and Taplo.